kinsnik/Challenge_1/README.md

 # Loan Analyzer
-This project is automating a process to calculate and value loans
+This project is automating a process to calculate and value loans.

 There are a number of steps that were done to determine the inexepensive loans: